 Many users start by mapping their property boundary, but the order which you add your areas is entirely up to you.

 To start mapping your first area, select the Place Type from the button above the map.
 Your mouse pointer will change to crosshairs; find your first point and click.
 You can then trace the outline of the area by setting additional points.
 Connect your last point back to you first, and Farmbrite will create the area.
 You can then click to Edit Details, letting you change the name of this area, or set a different color for it's outline.
-Information about the calculated square footage and acreage will also be displayed (or square meters and hectares if you're using metric measurements.)
+Automatic measurements on map will provide information about the calculated square footage and acreage will also be displayed (or square meters and hectares if you're using metric measurements.)
 Be aware that your work is automatically saved when you create an area; there is no save button used on this page.

 Now that we have a property boundary defined in the example above, we can continue to add other areas to our map using the same method.
 Let's map a field next!
 Select the Field from your Add Place button, and then plot your points and connect them to form the shape of your field.

 See that Farmbrite will prompt you to name the field, and optionally associate it with a Grow Location.
 You'll use these Grow Locations to plant and keep track of your crops.
+Farmbrite will also automatically measure on map to calculate the area of the shape you've drawn on the farm map.
 If you have not created them under your Crops menu yet, you can create them as you map your fields by clicking the box to "Create a new Grow Location".
 Also note the Total Area calculation displayed in the window.
 This can be used to calculate plant counts and estimate crop revenue when planting crops in this Grow Location.
 Click Save to create the field.
 You'll also be asked to map Grow Locations when creating areas for Beds and Grow Enclosures.
 Note that associating a Grow Location is optional though; if this field will be used for livestock grazing without planting a cover crop, you may disregard this selection.

 While we've shown you basic shapes for your fields so far, note that you can create any shape you need - even round, for pivot irrigation.
 You can plot as many individual points as you'd like for any specific area, so you trace a circle by creating many individual points.